ucsc-ospo/ucsc-ospo.github.io/content/authors/param/_index.md

 user_groups:
 - 2025 Contributors
 ---
-Param is currently a final year undergraduate student at [MIT Manipal](https://www.manipal.edu), pursuing Computer Science.
+Param is a final-year undergraduate student at [MIT Manipal](https://www.manipal.edu), pursuing Computer Science.
 His key areas of interest include Backend Engineering and AI.
 He is an avid supporter of open-source software.